GWR Leo Class

 These locomotives were the first for the railway with coupled wheels as they were designed as goods locomotives, but they later found use on passenger trains too.
 All the class were altered to s.

 The locomotives were built by three different workshops, each with its own naming convention.
-The first three came from R and W Hawthorn and Company, who named them after strong animals.
+The first three came from R and W Hawthorn, who named them after strong animals.
 The next three were named after volcanoes by Fenton, Murray and Jackson, while the final twelve came from Rothwell and Company carrying the names of the twelve houses of the zodiac.